-At Battling Brook we believe all children have a right to a broad, balanced and relevant education which provides continuity and progression and takes individual differences into account.
-Work in school should be designed to deliver the requirements of the National Curriculum whilst meeting the needs of our specific pupils.
+At Battling Brook, we believe all children have the right to a rich, broad, balanced and relevant education, which provides continuity and progression.
+It also takes pupils’ individual differences into account.
+Work is designed to deliver the requirements of the National Curriculum whilst meeting the needs of our specific pupils.

-Where natural links between subjects occur, lessons are taught with the specific topic or theme as a stimulus, however, some skills need to be taught in isolation.
+We take a creative, thematic approach to our curriculum and where natural links between subjects occur, lessons are taught with the specific topic or theme as a stimulus.
+Some, skills however, are taught more discretely.